Writing Agile User Stories With User Flows

 Wire Flow/UI Flow

-But, for the purposes of story-writing, a set of bullet points in chronological order seem to be effective in documenting the sequence of steps a story should take from the beginning to the objective of the story.
+But, for the purposes of story-writing, a set of bullet points in chronological order seems to be effective in documenting the sequence of steps a story should take from the beginning to the objective of the story.

 As user stories primarily serve to guide developers during implementation and to communicate with stakeholders what developers are doing, it is important to describe both the value the work will bring to the user and the “hard” acceptance criteria associated with the story.
 Software development agencies in particular must pay attention to both aspects as the agency-client relationship may sometimes drift a bit more in the “contract negotiation” direction than the “customer collaboration” direction.